We provide independent research and policy recommendations for the UK's creative industries.

 Who we are

-The PEC is led by Nesta, the innovation foundation, and involves a UK-wide consortium of universities.
-They are: Birmingham, Cardiff, Edinburgh, Glasgow, Work Foundation at Lancaster University, London School of Economics, Manchester, Newcastle, Sussex, and Ulster.
+The PEC is led by Nesta, the innovation foundation, and involves a UK-wide consortium of universities and one joint enterprise.
+They are: Birmingham, Cardiff, Edinburgh, Glasgow, Work Advance, London School of Economics, Manchester, Newcastle, Sussex, and Ulster.

 Our industry and policy partners

-We work with a broad and inclusive group of partners from across the creative industries, including the Creative Industries Federation.
-Initial industry partners also include Creative England, the British Film Institute and Tech Nation.
+We work with a broad and inclusive group of partners from across the creative industries, including Creative UK (formerly the Creative Industries Federation and Creative England).
+Initial industry partners also include the British Film Institute and Tech Nation.

 Our Industry Champions are a UK-wide network of trusted practitioners, drawn from all parts of the creative industries.
 The group provides us with guidance on industry’s most pressing challenges, expert insight to inform our research, and critical feedback on our policy recommendations.